ValeriaKharchenko/social_network/README.md

         ** Need to update store to remove event from list if not going ** [ FIX IT]
     [ ] - Need to fix event responses (I think it dosen't read different event statuses right.
-With 2 different event , they change each other to status != status (reverse each other))
+With 2 different event , they change each other to status != status (reverse each other or the status is just lagging behind))

     <!-- Notifications -->
-    [ ] - GET ALL NOTIFICATIONS      -> Seperate them to

-    [ ] - Notfication repsonse - on response , the server will delete notfication and it wont show again on front (FOR NOW ????)
-           1. Should notify user that response has been made
-           2. Maybe update notfication after click

-    [ IMPROVEMENTS ]
-        [ ] - newest notification first
+    [ ] - user follow request -> after clicking it wont dissapear and show there all the time

     <!-- Messenger -->

         [ ] - List of all writeable users(user is following) and groups(user is in, different style)
         [ ] - messages boxes for user, other users
         [ ] - messenging component (needs emoticons)
         [ ] - message popup(notification) (realtime notification of writing ??????????? .....)

     <!-- DOCKER -->

         [ ] - implement docker